Brice And Brice Ice Sculpting, founded by Steve and Heather, has been in business since 2003. However their experience dates back to 1990.

-Steve let her carve the Madona hands on a piece at the local catholic school and she was hooked, she called Steve persistently to ask to be on his four man team at the world championships in Fairbanks that year (1999).
-Their team won the 'feast of plenty' and she was officially called an 'ice addict.
+Steve had her carve the Madonna hands on a piece at the local catholic school and she was hooked, she called Steve persistently to ask to be on his four man team at the world championships in Fairbanks that year (1999).
+Their team won the 'feast of plenty' and she instantly became an 'ice addict.

-Heather is a nine time world champion, and has competed or carved ice in Alaska, Canada, Ohio, Georgia, Illinois, Texas, Austria, Germany, and Italy.
-Heather is the proud mother of two beautiful daughters, one of which, (Madi) has delved into ice sculpting with her on occasion, and a wonderful step son, Andrew who is also the youngest NICA gold medalist.
+Heather is an 11 time world champion, and has competed or carved ice in Alaska, Canada, Ohio, Georgia, Illinois, Texas, Austria, Germany, and Italy.
+Heather is the proud mother of two, and Nana to 2 cuties one of which, Madi has delved into ice sculpting with her on occasion, and a wonderful step son, Andrew who is also the youngest NICA gold medalist.

 Steve was born in Fairbanks, but raised in Clarksville, Georgia.
 Steve is a self-taught sculptor, originally working in Plasticise for bronze, wood, and stone.